Y-R-A-V-R-5/Symptom-Based-Disease-Diagnosis-Using-Machine-Learning/README.md

   - Focused on developing the backend architecture for the prediction system and evaluating the performance of the machine learning models.

 - **Y. Adithya Vardhan Reddy**
-  - Data Analyst and Preprocessing Expert
+  - Data Analyst and Preprocessing
   - In charge of data cleaning, preprocessing, and feature engineering to ensure the dataset is ready for machine learning.

 ## Professor